milose/laravel-foundation/readme.md

 {{ $users->links('zf::pagination.simple') }}
 ```

-## 3. Customize
+## 3. Customize the views
-If you want to change how the layout of the files look, you need to publish the views to your `resources/views/vendor` folder by running
+If you want to change how the views look, you need to publish the them to your `resources/views/vendor` folder by running
 ```bash
 php artisan vendor:publish --tag=zf
 ```